AnwarNaseem/Breast_Cancer_Type_Prediction-Naseem/README.md

 ● symmetry
 ● fractal dimension ("coastline approximation" - 1)

-Machine Learning Task:
-To build a machine learning model to predict whether the cancer type is Malignant or Benign.

-Clone the GitHub repository:
+## Clone the GitHub repository:
 ● From Visual Studio code clone the below github repository. https://github.com/Vikas098766/Microservices.git

-# Python Flask ML Application as a microservice on an Ubuntu virtual machine.
+## Python Flask ML Application as a microservice on an Ubuntu virtual machine.
 1. First we must host a Ubuntu virtual machine using the Oracle VM Virtual box.
 2. Then we must create the endpoints for subsequently interacting with the client via the HTTP protocol, train and save a machine learning model, and wrap it in a Flask web